It’s been years since the last theatrical Batman spoof movie came

 the standout characters featured in that film was Lego Batman voiced by Will

-focusing on individual characters in their own set Lego worlds.
+Arnett.
+Thus, it was decided that the Lego movie franchise should continue by focusing on individual characters in their own set Lego worlds.
 The champion to

 kick things off unsurprisingly was the Lego Batman himself.
 As such, we have our film, which

-works as both a perfect follow up to “The Lego Movie”, and surprisingly
+works as both a perfect follow up to “The Lego Movie” and surprisingly

 works as an excellent stand-alone animated Batman movie.

-movie begins, we see the Joker enacting one of his sinister plans to blow up
+As our new adventure begins, we see the Joker enacting one of his sinister plans to blow up

 the city with the aid of just about every other Batman villain ever